Ways to invest in crypto

 Because the industry is still young and volatile, prioritizing risk management over upside may save emotional and financial stress.

-Finally, it's important to remember that crypto may be more susceptible to market manipulation than securities, and crypto holders do not benefit from the same regulatory protections applicable to registered securities.
+Finally, remember that crypto may be more susceptible to market manipulation than securities, and crypto holders do not benefit from the same regulatory protections applicable to registered securities.
 Also, the future regulatory environment for crypto is currently uncertain.
 Crypto is not insured by the Federal Deposit Insurance Corporation or protected by the Securities Investor Protection Corporation, meaning a person should only buy crypto with an amount they're willing to lose.